-The Company assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
+The Company assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to realize the existing deferred tax assets.
 The Company considers the scheduled reversal of deferred tax liabilities, available carryback periods, and tax-planning strategies in making this assessment.
 According to ASC subtopic 740-10, the Company's three-year cumulative loss is a significant piece of objective evidence.
 This objective evidence is weighed more heavily than the Company's subjective positive evidence such as our estimated future taxable income and growth.
-Therefore, as of December 31, 2019, the Company continued to maintain a valuation allowance of \$17.0 million.
-This includes an increase of \$1.1 million during the year ended December 31, 2019 primarily to offset the value of additional foreign tax credits generated during the year.
+Therefore, as of December 31, 2020, the Company continues to maintain a valuation allowance of \$12.5 million.
+This valuation allowance decreased by \$4.5 million during the year ended December 31, 2020 primarily related to the utilization of net operating losses to offset income during the current period.